Grajales/express-user/README.md

 ### Views

 Create a new folder `users` under `views`.
-Add all the view templates for user under this folder.
+You will add all the view templates for user under this folder.
 Make sure to add the folder name while rendering a template.
 Like this, `res.render('users/index.ejs')`

 ## Independence Practice